byooooo/chemprop/README.md

 # Modification

 Adds mixture embedding option, where weights correspond to weighting of each molecule embedding.
-All weights get normalized and molecules must share embeddings.
+All weights get normalized and molecules share embeddings.
 See https://github.com/chemprop/chemprop/issues/181 for more detail.

 Example:
 ```